Sumitvasita/CraftAPI/README.md

 * Compatibility with Minecraft 1.7.10+
 * Thread-Safe
 * Usage of modern Java 8 features
-* UUID and skin querying
+* UUID and skin quer
-* Skin changing
 * Rotating multiple outgoing source IPs
 * Throws exceptions to let the user decide how to handle errors
 * Default in-memory cache